 Plot: The girls learn of Mint’s brother, Seiji, who used to be really close to Mint but drifted apart from her as he was under more and more pressure to be an elite student.
 Learning of how lonely Mint’s home life is, Ichigo and the girls take it upon themselves to bring Seiji to Mint’s ballet performance and hopefully respark the closeness between the two siblings.

 The girls just tell each other they did a great job today.
-In the dub, Corina complains about her lack of tips to which Bridget replies that maybe she’d get more tips if she actually waited on tables.
-Heh, yeah you tell that bitch!
-Corina’s about to reply but since this entire conversation was shoehorned in, it’s cut off by Kiki’s next line.
+In the dub, Corina complains about her lack of tips, to which Bridget replies that maybe she’d get more tips if she actually waited on tables.
+Heh, yeah you tell her, Bridget!
+Corina’s about to reply, but since this entire conversation was shoehorned in, it’s cut off by Kiki’s next line.